 In the southwest half there’s a boat house that is a café and beer garden, the Bootshaus Stella am Lietzentsee.

-My biggest kid prefers the playground that is in the south-west close to the Herbartstraße and Dernburgstraße corner, because is less crowded and there’s a toboggan shaped like a plane, complete with a pilot’s cabin.
+My biggest kid prefers the playground that is in the south-west bank close to the Herbartstraße and Dernburgstraße corner, because is less crowded and there’s a toboggan shaped like a plane, complete with a pilot’s cabin.